aeb0084/Reproducability-/README.md

 ```
 ###For our Exercise

--modules
+- modules
-  -blastn
+  - blastn

--Variables
+- Variables
-  -None Necessary Really
+  - None Necessary Really
-  -But say that: "No Variables Necessary"
+  - But say that: "No Variables Necessary"